caiorcferreira/prompts/README.md

 # LLM Prompts Collection

 This repository is a collection of LLM prompts.
-It includes a Taskfile for syncing the `pattern` folder with `~/.config/fabric/patterns/`, which allows them to be used with [Fabric](https://github.com/danielmiessler/fabric/tree/main).
+It includes a Taskfile for syncing the `patterns` folder with `~/.config/fabric/patterns/`, which allows them to be used with [Fabric](https://github.com/danielmiessler/fabric/tree/main).

 ## Prerequisites